Pattern-Projects/volunteer-fsf-project/README.md

 ### Users

-Expected users of the website include
+Expected users of the website include volunteer camp organisers, voluntary organisations and volunteers of all kinds.
+They come to the site to participate in volunteering activities.

 ### User Stories

-1.
+1. Volunteer Camp Organisers can notify the voluntary company of their camp.
+2. Volunteer organisations can list the camps on the site.
+3. Volunteers looking for a work camp experience can apply to work at the camp.

 ### Design